Trump signs $2.2T stimulus after swift congressional votes

 Others couldn’t restrain their partisan impulses.
 Republicans chided Democratic leaders for delays and provisions they see as extraneous, such as funding for public broadcasting and the arts; Democrats said too many elements are a bailout for corporations that may not need it.

-Still, in a chamber increasingly dominated by lawmakers whose chief skill often seems to be partisan attacks, Friday's debate was a noteworthy break.
+Still, in a chamber increasingly populated by lawmakers whose chief skill often seems to be partisan attacks, Friday’s debate was a noteworthy break.

 “We have no time to dither,” said Rep. Gerald Connolly, D-Va.
 “We have no time to engage in ideological or petty partisan fights.
 Our country needs us as one.”